ahmadrizal1st/classic-calculator-js/README.md

-# BMI Calculator - JavaScript
+# Classic Calculator - JavaScript

-A simple Body Mass Index (BMI) calculator built using HTML, CSS, and JavaScript.
+A simple Classic Calculator built using HTML, CSS, and JavaScript.

 ## 🚀 Clone the Repository